5/8/2024

 Antti Sori

 Hi, it's Antti here.
 A few questions from my side.
-Firstly, if you look at the fee result compared to Q4, assets under management increased by 5%, fee result 13%.
+Firstly, if you look at the field results compared to Q4, Assets under management increased by 5%, fee result 13%.
 You have made a lot of investments to future growth in the past, but perhaps the cost base is becoming more and more stable.
-So is this kind of operative leverage that we should expect
+So it's this kind of operative leverage that we should expect going forward.

 speaker